strigo/vscode-linear-extension/README.md

 ## Requirements

-Um... [vscode](https://code.visualstudio.com/) and a [Linear](https://linear.app/) account.
+Um...
+[VSCode](https://code.visualstudio.com/) and a [Linear](https://linear.app/) account.

 ## Getting Started

-1. Generate your own API key @ https://linear.app/ORG_NAME/settings/api
+1. Generate your own API key @ https://linear.app/YOUR_ORG_NAME/settings/api
 1. Search for Linear in your Extensions Tab
-1. Click on the blue Install button
+1. Click on the "Install" button
 1. Reload or restart your VSCode
 1. Run the VSCode command: "Linear: Connect", enter the Linear API key and press enter.

 That's it!
-You can now browser through the different "Linear: ..." commands.
+You can now browse through the different "Linear: ..." commands.

 ## Usage

-TBD!
+1. Launch VS Code.
+1. Open the Command Palette (Linux/Windows: `Ctrl+Shift+P`, Mac: `Cmd+Shift+P`).
+1. Type 'Linear' to discover all available commands.

 ## Release Notes